 The Regional Board issues a National Pollutant Discharge Elimination (NPDES) Municipal Regional Permit (MRP) to the City of San José and 75 other co-permittees that covers stormwater activities for most of the Bay Area.
 Permittees in Santa Clara County, such as the City of San José and the Santa Clara Valley Water District, formed an association called the Santa Clara Valley Urban Runoff Pollution Prevention Program (SCVURPPP) to meet MRP permit regulations by sharing resources and collaborating on projects of mutual benefit.
 The MRP permit governs a variety of activities in the City of San José such as industrial and commercial businesses, new and redevelopment projects, construction sites, storm drain operation and maintenance, creek monitoring, pesticide applications, and illegal dumping of water and other pollution in the City’s storm drain.

-View the draft of the City's Stormwater Management Report 2018-19, which will be reviewed by the City Council on September 10, 2019.
+View the City's Stormwater Management Report 2018-19, which was reviewed by the City Council on September 10, 2019.
+To review previous reports and their supplemental documents, please visit Stormwater Management Annual Reports.